Experimental tests on the lifetime Asymmetry: The muon experiment

-is related to the lifetime asymmetry.
+is related to the LA.
 It changes with time in the range $0.98959-1.01053$ and its average value is $1.00006$.
 The muon lifetime is a fitted parameter in the $g-2$ experiment.
-We can obtain the muon lifetime and its error only if we carry out the fit to the data sets by a function in which $N_1$ is included.
+One can obtain the muon lifetime and its error only if we carry out the fit to the data sets by a function in which $N_1$ is included.
 However, $N_1$ is not sensitive to the fitted lifetime because it equals 1 approximately and its change with time is expected to be extremely small.
-Therefore, the lifetime asymmetry cannot yet be found out by the $g-2$ experiment under the condition described above.
+Therefore, the LA cannot yet be found out by the $g-2$ experiment under the condition described above.